openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Bryen Yunashko: From Chicago to Paris to Nuremberg!](http://feedproxy.google.com/%7Er/Bryen/%7E3/a_O6pqpAB-s/)

-"â€™m just wrapping up my mini-vacation in Paris.
-And getting ready for the main eventâ€¦ Nuremberg!
-Iâ€™ll be taking an overnight train from Paris to Nuremberg and hit the ground running as soon as I get there in the morning with the first ever openSUSE Board Retreat meeting.
-Iâ€™m looking forward to this meeting.
+"’m just wrapping up my mini-vacation in Paris.
+And getting ready for the main event… Nuremberg!
+I’ll be taking an overnight train from Paris to Nuremberg and hit the ground running as soon as I get there in the morning with the first ever openSUSE Board Retreat meeting.
+I’m looking forward to this meeting.
 While we, the Board, have met previously just before the first openSUSE Conference in September, 2009, we only met to go over our slide presentation for the Conference.
-This time weâ€™re going to actually sit down face to face and talk BUSINESS!
+This time we’re going to actually sit down face to face and talk BUSINESS!
 This will be followed by the Strategy Team meeting which will run throughout the weekend, and is arguably one of the most important community moments in our openSUSE history.
 It is from this discussion, which takes place face to face after many months of discussion online, that we hope to set openSUSE in a new direction that gives all of us in the community clarity and focus as we continue to move forward as a distribution and project."

 ###  Welcome new Members